The author is a guitarist and bassist with over 35 years of experience as a musician.

 The NS is the classic Spector model, with roots going back several decades.
 They put out some other high-quality USA-made and Euro models as well.
 Spector basses can be a little expensive though, so they also feature a new budget-friendly model called the Performer that’s perfect for mid-level musicians.

 Peavey is a company that does just about everything well when it comes to musical equipment.
 They make some of the best high-gain guitar amps in the world, and produce loud, bulletproof, reliable bass amps and PA gear.
 They do bass guitars well too, and these days their offerings are aimed more at working-class and up-and-coming musicians.
-That’s good, because that’s most of us!
-Check out the Millennium, Milestone, PDX and Grind series, as well as their starter packs if you happen to be a newbie.
+That’s good because that’s most of us!
+Check out the Millennium, Milestone, PDX, and Grind series, as well as their starter packs if you happen to be a newbie.
 Peavey gear is always tough, and always worth the asking price.

 Music Man basses just have a different vibe than many other instruments.
-The company is part of Ernie Ball Inc., and their StingRay is their flagship, but other great models include the Sabre, Sterling and super-funky-looking Bongo.
+The company is part of Ernie Ball Inc., and their StingRay is their flagship, but other great models include the Sabre, Sterling, and super-funky-looking Bongo.

 Where many basses have single-coil pickups, Music Man stands out for their use of big, fat humbucking pickups.
-Like on a guitar, these pickups present a beefier tone and help cancel unwanted noise.
+Like on the guitar, these pickups present a beefier tone and help cancel unwanted noise.
 Some bassists swear by the StingRay and Music Man.
 Others find it’s not their thing.
 But pretty much everyone agrees that they are unique, high-quality instruments.